frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 ### Simulation.py

+- is power density different when it shouldn't be? (when sim space changes but not beam size or power?)
 - investigate why decay is not being observed even at low loadings when the simulation space is realistic (decay fine when simulation is large)
 - investigate excess sum(q) relative to Q (also consider that the simulation is a slice of only half the beam in transmittance calculation)
 - investigate seeming non-reliance of output from Q value